ulfahdw/E-Commerce-Customer-Churn-Machine-Learning/README.md

 ## 📊 Key Outcomes
 - **Churn Recall:** 83%
 - **Churn Precision:** 72%
-- **Estimated Profit Increase with ML:** $105,250/month
+- **Estimated Profit with ML:** $105,250/month

-Without the support of machine learning, the company faces potential losses of up to **$86,250/month**.
-Accurate churn predictions empower businesses to allocate promotional resources more effectively, leading to substantial profit improvements.
+Without churn prediction, the company experiences estimated losses of up to **$86,250/month**.
+With machine learning, the company not only recovers these losses but achieves an estimated **profit improvement of 222%** compared to the baseline scenario without prediction.

 ---